Gujarat Pollution Control Board Consulting

 • Health care establishments generating waste requiring pollution control clearance.

-• All Industrial units, irrespective of size engaged in manufacturing processing or any commercial activity releasing pollutants.
+• All Industrial units, irrespective of size, engaged in manufacturing, processing or any other manufacturing activity releasing pollutants.

-• Solid waste management unit’s biomedical waste treatment facilities e-waste management firms battery waste management and plastic waste processing plants.
+• Solid waste management units, bio-medical waste treatment facilities, e-waste management firms, battery waste management & plastic waste processing plants.

-To obtain a pollution control Registration in Gujarat, industry should visit the official website of the Gujarat Pollution Control Board (GPCB), Complete the required form, attaching essential documents and paying the stipulated fees.
-The GPCB will assign an official for your case.
+To obtain a pollution control Registration in Gujarat, the applicant should visit the official website of the Gujarat Pollution Control Board (GPCB), complete the required form, attach essential documents and pay the stipulated fees.
+The GPCB will assign an official on your case.
 The official will perform the site inspection and recommend the modifications, if any, in the application.
 Once each query is submitted, the GPCB Registration is issued.

 Quick Enquiry